 “My first Elvish Book.”

 Hi berf bîn allen, ias1 ñgeliathol hennad Edhellen.
-Bedhin i mevil den, eithro, Naw, î!
+Bedhin i vevil den, eithro, Naw, î!

 Here is a little book for you, where you may learn to read German.
 I’m sure you’ll like it, too, Yes, very much indeed!

-Añ gaeth i na vinui ú-istol oh i·phith egelrin, rong istathol o then il dhae vael, a gelio din o rened.
+Añ gaeth/A chaeth i n’ en·iest2 ú-istol oh i·phith egelrin, rong istathol o then il dhae vael, a geliathol din o rened.

-For reason that at first not-have knowledge-you (polite) about the words different, yet have knowldge-will-you (polite) about them all very well, and learn them from remembering.
+For reason that at the beginning not-have knowledge-you (polite) about the-words different, soon have knowldge-will-you (polite) about them all very well, and learn-will-you (polite) them from remembering.

 For though at first you cannot tell the different words apart, yet soon you’ll know them all quite well and get them off by heart.